open/close all folders

 - Butt-Monkey: No-one ever gets his name right!

-- Camp Straight: While he's rather flamboyant, he clearly lusts after Lilly.
+- Camp Straight: While he's rather flamboyant, he clearly lusts after Lili.

 - Card-Carrying Villain: Tells all the bandits he recruits to pledge allegiance to him and the evil for which he stands.